The slew of social media channels available today can paralyze even the savviest business owners.

-However, if you're selling a high-priced service for top-tier management personnel, LinkedIn Groups' filled with work-minded professionals might be a better bet.
+However, if you're selling a high-priced service for top-tier management personnel, LinkedIn Groups might be a better bet.

 LinkedIn Ads vs. Facebook Ads

-In terms of variety, both platforms have reached pretty equal footing this year.
+In terms of variety, both platforms have reached pretty equal footing.

-While Facebook has boasted a diverse range of ad types for years (we're talking canvas, carousel, video, dynamic, and lead ads just to name a few), LinkedIn has just added a swathe of different ad types to its mix -- including video, carousel, lead ads, and Sponsored InMail content.
+While Facebook has boasted a diverse range of ad types for years (we're talking canvas, carousel, video, dynamic, and lead ads just to name a few), LinkedIn now also offers several ad formats, including video, carousel, lead, dynamic, and Sponsored InMail ads.

 Targeting-wise, if you think Facebook has the capability of reaching more people, you're right.
-However, this doesn't mean that LinkedIn doesn't have powerful targeting capabilities -- in fact, it very much does.
+However, this doesn't mean that LinkedIn doesn't have powerful targeting capabilities.

 Both platforms are centered around user input and serve up ads and content relevant to the information their members give them.

-In both Facebook and LinkedIn you can target people based on job title, household income, company, location, and age on both platforms, but you can dig a little deeper on Facebook, targeting users depending on their life milestones, behavior, and more personalized information.
+On both Facebook and LinkedIn, you can target users based on job title, household income, company, location, and age on both platforms.
+Where Facebook has the upper hand is that you can dig a little deeper on Facebook, targeting users depending on their life milestones, behavior, and other personalized information.

 Who Wins?
 You Decide

-While LinkedIn and Facebook do share some very obvious similarities, it's clear their purpose, and the way people use each site, is quite different.
+While LinkedIn and Facebook do share common features, it's clear their purpose and audiences are quite different.

 Which one you decide to use depends entirely on what industry you're in, who you're trying to reach, and your marketing goals.

-Ultimately, it's important to note that, ideally, you'll use both channels to reach your audience wherever they want to be met.
+It’s also important to note that you don’t necessarily have to choose.
 Perhaps you use LinkedIn for a targeted lead generation campaign, while you use Facebook to increase brand awareness and engage with your customers.